 Generic Name and Formulations:

-Arsenic trioxide 1mg/mL; soln for IV inj after dilution; preservative-free.
+Arsenic trioxide 12mg/6mL; per vial; soln for IV inj after dilution; preservative-free.

 Indications for TRISENOX:

-Induction of remission and consolidation in acute promyelocytic leukemia (APL) refractory to or relapsed from retinoid and anthracycline chemotherapy, and whose APL has the t(15;17) translocation or PML/RAR-alpha gene expression.
+Newly-diagnosed low-risk acute promyelocytic leukemia (APL) characterized by the presence of the t(15;17) translocation or PML/RAR-alpha gene expression, in combination with tretinoin.
+Induction of remission and consolidation in APL refractory to or relapsed from retinoid and anthracycline chemotherapy, and whose APL has the t(15;17) translocation or PML/RAR-alpha gene expression.